lucaswinningham/dot/README.md

 Update Visual Studio Code's settings from backup by first opening the application then:

-Left Toolbar > Accounts > Turn on Settings Sync... > Sign in & Turn on > Sign in with GitHub
+Left Toolbar > Accounts > Backup and Sync Settings > Sign in > Sign in with GitHub

 ### `run`